smin95/smin95/content/about/index.md

 ### Grants

-Research Fund for International Young Scientists (Role: PI), National Natural Science Foundation of China (Jan 2024-Dec 2025)
+Research Fund for International Young Scientists (Role: PI), National Natural Science Foundation of China (Jan 2024 - Dec 2025)

-National Foreign Expert Project (Role: PI), The Ministry of Science and Technology of the People's Republic of China (Jan 2022-Dec 2023).
+National Foreign Expert Project (Role: PI), The Ministry of Science and Technology of the People's Republic of China (Jan 2022 - Dec 2023).

 ### Education